 Washington University offers a suite of resources to support our hiring committees in their work to identify and recruit the next generation of outstanding researchers, scholars and teachers.

-“Washington University welcomes difference on our campus in the form of gender, race, ethnicity, disability, neurodiversity, geography, socioeconomic status, age, politics, religion, philosophy, sexual orientation, gender identity or expression and veteran status.
+“Washington University welcomes difference on our campus in the form of gender, race, ethnicity, disability, neurodiversity, geography, socioeconomic status, age, political views, religion, philosophy, sexual orientation, gender identity or expression and veteran status.
 We seek to bring these different backgrounds and perspectives to the great problems facing the world.
 These are not just ideals; they are competitive advantages to universities who strive to achieve them.”

 Best Practices for Hiring Committees